The Kingsroad: At Winterfell

-Bran has been in a coma for over a month.
-After slapping Joffrey for refusing to give his condolences to the Starks, Tyrion informs his siblings that Bran will survive.
+Bran Stark has been in a coma for over a month.
+After slapping Joffrey Baratheon for refusing to give his condolences to the Starks, Tyrion, his uncle, informs his siblings that Bran will survive.

-Ned and his daughters prepare to journey to the capital with Robert, while Jon leaves to join his uncle Benjen in the Night's Watch, accompanied by Tyrion.
-Jon gives Arya a sword, which she names Needle, and Catelyn chastises Ned for leaving her.
+Eddard "Ned" Stark and his daughters prepare to journey to the capital with King Robert Baratheon, while Jon leaves to join his uncle Benjen Stark as a man of the Night's Watch, accompanied by Tyrion.
+Jon gives Arya, his youngest sister, a sword, which she names "Needle".
+Catelyn chastises Ned for leaving her.
 Ned promises Jon to tell him about his mother when they meet again.
-As they embark for King's Landing, Robert tells Ned of Daenerys' marriage to Drogo and the possibility of Viserys raising a Dothraki army to overthrow him.
+As they embark for King's Landing, Robert tells Ned of Daenerys's marriage to Drogo and the possibility of Viserys raising a Dothraki army to overthrow him.

 A fire breaks out at Winterfell as an assassin tries to kill Bran, but the assassin is held off by Catelyn and killed by Bran's direwolf.
 A strand of blonde hair in the tower where Bran fell convinces Catelyn that the Lannisters are involved.
-Confiding with her son Robb, Maester Luwin, Master-at-Arms Ser Rodrik Cassel, and Theon, Catelyn decides to go to King's Landing to warn Ned.
+Confiding in her eldest son, Robb, Maester Luwin, Master-at-Arms Ser Rodrik Cassel, and Theon, Catelyn decides to go to King's Landing to warn Ned.

 At the Wall

-Reaching the Wall, Tyrion disabuses Jon of his romantic notions of the once-noble Night's Watch, now a place for criminals, prisoners, and bastards.
+Reaching the Wall, Tyrion disabuses Jon of his romantic notions of the once-noble Night's Watch, which is now a place for criminals, prisoners, and bastards.

 At the Inn at the Crossroads

 The king's entourage stops at an inn, where Joffrey's cruelty to Arya's commoner friend Mycah results in Joffrey being bitten by Arya's direwolf Nymeria, whom he accuses of attacking him.
-Sansa, newly betrothed to Joffrey, claims to remember nothing, and King Robert gives in to Cersei's demand that the direwolf be killed.
-With Nymeria having fled, Sansa's direwolf Lady is to be killed instead, which Ned takes responsibility for himself.
-He encounters Joffrey's bodyguard, Sandor "The Hound" Clegane, who has killed Mycah for the prince.
+Sansa, newly betrothed to Joffrey, claims to remember nothing, and King Robert gives in to Queen Cersei Lannister's demand that the direwolf be killed.
+With Nymeria having fled, Sansa's direwolf Lady is to be killed instead, for which Ned takes responsibility.
+He encounters Joffrey's bodyguard, Sandor "the Hound" Clegane, who has killed Mycah for the prince.
 Reluctantly, Ned kills Lady, while in the North, Bran suddenly awakens from his coma.